-- If outdoors, seek solid enclosed shelter (not a tree)
+- If outdoors, look for solid enclosed shelter (not a tree).

-If damage occurs to your house contact SES on 132 500.
-For storm information visit the SES website
+For more information or to report damage to your house contact SES on 132 500.

 If you need assistance or are having trouble with the website, please Contact Us.